 To summarize, below are definitions of the various terms we used in the article above that apply to phenocrysts.

-Notable Phenocryst & Porphyry Definitions
+|Notable Phenocryst & Porphyry Definitions

 Knowing the mineral constituents of a rock along with the relative size of crystal grains compared to one another a geologist can piece together the larger evolution of an associated volcanic structure or magma chamber.
-This is a perfect example of how small-scale details such as the size of mineral grains and their association to one another can provide large-scale conclusions on volcanic history of a region.
+This is a perfect example of how small-scale details such as the size of mineral grains and their association with one another can provide large-scale conclusions on volcanic history of a region.